rabbah/nimbella-cli/README.md

 ### Co-requisite repositories
 **main** should be a sibling and should be up-to-date.
 It need not be built.

 **aio-cli-plugin-runtime** contains our modifications to a major dependency which we get from Adobe I/O.  It does _not_ need to be present just to build the current version of `nim` for internal use.
-However, it _does_ need to be present if making further modifications to that dependency or if creating a stable version of the deployer.
+However, it _does_ need to be present if making further modifications to that dependency or if creating a stable version of `nim'.

-**workbench** is needed only if you are building the stable deployer
+**workbench** is needed only if you are building a stable version of `nim`.

 ### Routine Building